roman-milk/roman-milk.github.io/hannah-and-I-inces.md

  Hannah's mom looked at her watch again and said:"Time to go Hannah."

  We said goodbye and as I leaned towards Hannah to give her a peck on the cheek, I gently slid my hand in her coat and gently flicked her left nipple, making her open her mouth in a playful outrage... not wanting to be outdone by me, she quickly put her hand against my crotch and used three fingers to gently squeeze me.
 Already leaning back by the time I realized what she was doing, I lost my window of opportunity to do anything else.
 Hannah and her mom left and after saying a few quick words to my mom, I returned to my room and grabbed the bra from under the bed.
 As I sniffed it, I couldn't help but smile and think of all the fun I was going to have with this piece of clothing...
-Report_Story #1